 Vast Swamp Forests Span a Tropical World

 As life recovered in the Early Carboniferous oceans, vast swathes of swamp forest colonised freshwater regions.
 Creating lush rainforests across equatorial regions and far beyond.
 Swampy rainforests covered millions of square miles of land.
-Their rapid and unhindered evolution continued to pump vast amounts of oxygen into the air, thus changing the course of evolution.
+Their rapid and unhindered evolution continued to pump vast amounts of oxygen into the air.

 Amphibians Join Terrestrial Ecosystems